-Hanson-Bradley received her doctorate from the University of Minnesota in Family Social Science with a focus in Couple and Family Therapy.
-She is a Licensed Marriage and Family Therapist who specializes in treating individuals, couples, and families affected by grief, loss, illness, and trauma.
+Hanson-Bradley received her doctorate from the University of Minnesota in family social science with a focus in couple and family therapy.
+Dr. Hanson-Bradley teaches CYAF 280 (Family Science), CYAF 382 (Working with Parents), and several online courses for the Great Plains IDEA program.
+She is a licensed marriage and family therapist who specializes in treating individuals, couples, and families affected by grief, loss, illness, and trauma.

-Ph.D. in Family Social Science with emphasis in Couple and Family Therapy, University of Minnesota, 2015
+Ph.D. in Family Social Science with an emphasis in Couple and Family Therapy, University of Minnesota, 2015

-M.S. in Family Studies with emphasis in Marriage and Family Therapy, University of Kentucky, 2007
+M.S. in Family Studies with an emphasis in Marriage and Family Therapy, University of Kentucky, 2007

 B.A. in English, Brigham Young University, 2004